sib-swiss/containers-snakemake-training/docs/index.md

   <img src="assets/images/reply_in_thread.png" width="350"/>
 </figure>

 The teachers will review the answers, and add/modify if necessary.
-If you're really stuck and need specific tutor support, write the teachers or helpers personally.
+If you are really stuck and need specific tutor support, write the teachers or helpers personally.

 **To summarise:**